March 2017 North American blizzard: Mid-Atlantic (United States)

 On March 13, a snow emergency was declared for Philadelphia, which was to go into effect later that night.
 50,000 tons of salt were said to be available and salting would begin when the snow arrived.
 Pennsylvania Governor Tom Wolf signed a proclamation of disaster that day and stated that speeds would be restricted on most major freeways.
-Several businesses and attractions in Philadelphia closed on March 14 including the Philadelphia Zoo and the Philadelphia Museum of Art.
+Several businesses and attractions in Philadelphia closed on March 14 including the Philadelphia Zoo, Independence Hall National Historic Park, and the Philadelphia Museum of Art.
 SEPTA made changes to bus and train service in anticipation of the storm, with service on several bus routes altered or suspended and Regional Rail service running on a modified Saturday schedule on March 14.
 Several flights at Philadelphia International Airport on March 14 were cancelled in anticipation of the storm.
-The Berks Area Regional Transportation Authority and Lehigh and Northampton Transportation Authority cancelled all service on March 14.
+The Berks Area Regional Transportation Authority and LANta cancelled all service on March 14.
 The United States Postal Service closed post offices and cancelled mail delivery for several locations in Pennsylvania on March 14.

-Schools in Northern New Jersey have announced closures for Tuesday.
+Schools in North Jersey announced closures for Tuesday.
 A state of emergency was later declared by Governor Chris Christie, with state offices closed on March 14.
 New Jersey Transit suspended bus service starting at midnight on March 14 and implemented weekend schedules on commuter rail and light rail lines for March 14.
 PATCO Speedline announced they would be operating on a reduced snow schedule on March 14.

 In Delaware, Governor John Carney issued a level one driving warning for New Castle County and DMV offices in New Castle County were closed on March 14.

 Washington, D.C., was issued a winter storm warning on March 13.
 MetroAccess is issued to shut down on March 14.